openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 top of the list has an index of 0, the next one down has an index of 1, and so on.
-The accepted shader names are ``Tex`` (fullbright), ``TexDiff`` (diffuse lighting), ``BlendATex`` (fullbright with transparency), ``BlendATextDiff`` (diffuse with transparency), ``AddATex`` (fullbright with x-ray transparency), ``AddATexDiff`` (diffuse with x-ray transparency), if an invalid shader name is given a warning will be added to the log.
+The accepted shader names are ``Tex`` (fullbright), ``TexDiff`` (diffuse lighting), ``BlendATex`` (fullbright with transparency), ``BlendATextDiff`` (diffuse with transparency), ``AddATex`` (fullbright with x-ray transparency), ``AddATexDiff`` (diffuse with x-ray transparency), and all are case-sensitive.
+If an invalid shader name is given a warning will be added to the log.

 For example, the US2BSignal2.s shape included with Marias Pass uses one shader, the ``TexDiff`` shader.
 This disallows transparency.
 If, for any reason, transparency were desired on this shape, the shape descriptor file